nayeok1/Dedifferentiation_Model/README.md

 Stem cells and differentiated cells are assumed to divided with a rate v0 and v1.
 For the stem cell division rate, this division result in the generation of 2 daughter stem cells with probability p (self-renewal).
 With a probability 1-p, the divison results in the generation of two differentiated cells.
 Therefore, divison is assume to be symmetric.
 Stem cells and differentiated cells are assumed to die with a rate d0 and d1.
 Finally, differentiatd cells are assumed to de-differentiate into stem cells with a constance r1.

 ### Numerical Solution and Stochastic Gillespie Simulation
+To analyze the system easier, we have assumed self-renewal probability p = 1, stem cell division rate v0 = 1, and gamma =1 .
 #### System with feedback d0 = 0 and r1 ≠ 0

 ##### _Case1 : d1 < v1 + r1 with steady state :(0,0)_